getsuzie/docs/varnish-cache.md

 # Varnish Cache

 Varnish is great way to speed up your site.
-Its actually super simple to set up and Suzie will clear your cache any time a post/page is added, updated or deleted.
+It is actually super simple to set up and Suzie will clear your cache any time a post/page is added, updated or deleted.
 To use Varnish please open `.env`

 ```
 VARNISH_PATH=http://domain.com/.*
 VARNISH_ENABLED=true
 ```

-On your server please use following Varnish config:
+On your server please use the following Varnish config:

 ```
 vcl 4.0;